rmnavr/wy/docs/04_One_liners.md

 * `<$` — reverse applicator
 * `$` — applicator
 * `,` — joiner
-* `:` (and other openers) at mid of the line — one line wrapper
+* `:` (and other openers) at mid of the line — single line wrapper

 Other important symbols that have their special rules are:
 * `\` — continuator
 * `::` (and other similar) — literal `)(`

-> Those "other openers" and "other similar" are described in [List of all special symbols](https://github.com/rmnavr/wy/blob/main/docs/05_Symbols.md))
+> Those "other openers" and "other similar" are described in [List of all special symbols](https://github.com/rmnavr/wy/blob/main/docs/05_Symbols.md)

 Realistically, there are just several readable one-liners patterns.
 Still, one-liners have strict rules of interaction, which are good to know as a whole system.